You have 6 kids ??

 The way I parent Kate is a culmination of the experiences, the benefit of hindsight on what worked and what didn’t, and knowledge that I have amassed from the past 21 years of parenting the older kids.

 It’s been quite an adventure, as we had the older 2 kids overseas, while the hubs and I were in University.
-We managed the household chores (without a helper), cooked every meal, and brought up a toddler while being pregnant with #2.
+Half the time we didn’t know what we were doing, but somehow we managed to cook every meal, get the household chores done (without a helper), and brought up a toddler while being pregnant with #2.
 Obtaining our degrees felt like the afterthought.

 When I was posted to a hospital in another city for a couple of weeks, I would drive down with #1 and put her in the care of close friends while I went to work in the day.
 Luckily she was an easy toddler and everyone was more amused than nervous when babysitting her.
 I have a whole village to thank for helping to raise the kids over the past 2 decades.
 We learnt through our mistakes and resilience was my middle name.